idaholab/moose/python/doc/content/python/sqa/python_stp.md

 and finally end-use in-situ testing.
 The Test Harness is even suitable for testing on large deployment clusters and supports the "PBS" queuing system.

-The Test Harness includes a suite of "Tester" types to enable complete testing of {{project}}.
+The Test Harness includes a suite of "Tester" types to enable complete testing of [!ac](MOOSE) Tools.
 For each of the types.
 The Test Harness is able to execute the application with a developer designed input and verify the correct result automatically.
 A complete list of the built-in Testers is included here: